Minyante/web-of-science-tools/readme.md

 txttocsv.py converts multiple text files in the web of science from text format (<tag> <description>) into a row-column formate and consolidates them into one large CSV file named "mergedfiles.csv"

-numberofconferences.py finds the number of conferences for a each conference in the file "conferencenames.csv" and stores it in a file called "numberofconferences.csv"
+numberofconferences.py finds the number of conferences for a each conference in the file "rawconferencenames.csv" and stores it in a file called "numberofpapersperconferences.csv"

 ## installation